EdidiongEsu/electrical_grid/README.md

 # End-to-End Data Engineering of a Real-Time Electrical Grid Streaming Pipeline on Databricks

 ## Navigation / Quick Access
+Quickly move to the section you are interested in by clicking on the appropriate link:

 - [Overview](#overview)
 - [Project Goal](#project-goal)